 Decolonizing Your Pedagogy

-Organizer: Allana Clark, Visiting Lecturer in Art
+Organizer: Allana Clark, Art

 Influenced by Paulo Freire’s Pedagogy of the Oppressed, this interdisciplinary project will bring together artist/teachers and scholars whose practices revolve around deconstructing hierarchies of knowledge and the development of equitable, intersectional pedagogies within and outside of academia.
 A series of hands on workshops, social justice visual projects and panel discussions throughout the Spring/Fall 2019 academic year will be facilitated by Professor Clarke in collaboration with Professors Mari Rodríguez Binnie, Michelle Apotsos, The Sawyer Library, and Williams Design Thinker in Residence Ric Grefe.